pierodesenzi/stark-bank-challenge/README.md

   AWS account ID that owns the IAM role.
 This is used to construct the ARN for the Lambda execution role.

 - **`RoleName`**:
   Name of the IAM role that the Lambda function will use to execute.
-This role must have the necessary permissions to access resources like S3, Secrets Manager, Lambda, and CloudFormation.
+This role must have the necessary permissions to access the resources: S3, Secrets Manager, Lambda, and CloudFormation.

 - **`Timeout`**:
   The amount of time that the Lambda function is allowed to run before it is terminated.
 This is specified in seconds.